Microsoft/azure-docs.cs-cz/articles/logic-apps/create-integration-service-environment-rest-api.md

             }
          ]
       },
-      // Include `certificates` object to enable self-signed certiificate and certificate issued by Enterprise Certificate Authority
+      // Include `certificates` object to enable self-signed certificate and the certificate issued by Enterprise Certificate Authority
       "certificates": {
          "testCertificate": {
             "publicCertificate": "{base64-encoded-certificate}",